 - The best flake food for yellow tang would be Sea Veggie mixed flakes, followed by Formula Two flakes.

-- It you're looking a great all rounder with balanced ingredients then you can't go wrong with New Life Spectrum pellets.
+- If you're looking a great all rounder with balanced ingredients, then you can't go wrong with New Life Spectrum pellets.

 - Never feed your tangs lettuce!
 I see this happening mainly in pet stores, probably because they're trying to save a buck or two.
 Nutritionally, lettuce offers very little and should not have a place in this fish's diet.